Obtain predicted values using a forest. Also returns performance values if the test data contains y-outcomes.

 plot(rsf.pred, mix.pred)

-## compare C-index error rate
+## compare C-error rate

 rsf.err <- get.cindex(yvar$days, yvar$status, rsf.pred)